IronicallyJesus/11ty-site/src/index.md

         </div>
         <div class="md:w-2/3">
             <p class="text-lg text-gray-400 mb-4">
-                I am a highly motivated and adaptable telecommunications engineer with a proven ability to troubleshoot and resolve complex network issues.
+                I am Jesus, a highly motivated and adaptable telecommunications engineer with a proven ability to troubleshoot and resolve complex network issues.
 I am passionate about all things computer networking and thrive in challenging environments where continuous learning and meaningful contributions are valued.
             </p>
             <p class="text-lg text-gray-400">
                 My goal is to leverage my decade of experience to help businesses optimize their network infrastructure, ensuring high availability, security, and performance.
 I believe in a healthy work-life balance, which allows me to stay sharp and bring my best to every project.